 - 1/2 cup shredded cheddar or Mexican blend cheese

 - In a large ovenproof saute pan (with a lid), cook beef and onion over medium-high, breaking up the beef with a wooden spoon, until browned and no pink remains, about 3-5 minutes.

-- Stir in the diced tomatoes, Rotel, chicken broth, rice, brown sugar, salt, cumin, Worcestershire sauce, and pepper.
+- Stir in the diced tomatoes (with their juice), Rotel (with their juice), chicken broth, rice, brown sugar, Worcestershire sauce, cumin, salt, and pepper.
 Bring to a boil; stir once, then cover tightly.
 Reduce heat to low and let cook for 30 minutes undisturbed.

 - In the meantime, preheat oven to 375 degrees F.